Kentucky, last season's national champion, headlines the list of teams set to compete in this year's NIT.

 Kentucky, which played in the last two Final Fours under fourth-year coach Calipari, becomes the 20th defending national champion to be left out of the NCAA tournament field and first since North Carolina in 2010.

-The Wildcats will play at eighth-seeded Robert Morris on Tuesday because Rupp Arena is unavailable to the Wildcats because the second and third round of the NCAA tournament is being
+The Wildcats will play at eighth-seeded Robert Morris on Tuesday because Rupp Arena is unavailable to the Wildcats because the second and third round of the NCAA tournament is being played there.

 Alabama was likely done in by late road losses at Florida and Ole Miss -- which made a surprising run to the SEC tournament title.
 The Tide beat Tennessee in the conference tournament but lost a rematch with the Gators on a neutral court.